KonstiDE/ERNIE/README.md

 Note that a ***river*** approach does not support every clusterin algorithm of BERTopic.
 You might for example not use clustering algorithms like `KMeansMiniBatch()` from [scikit-learn](https://scikit-learn.org/stable/) if using construction a river with `river_app=True`.
 Additionally, `analyse_docs()` inherits all arguments of the `betrtopic.BERTopic()` object to directly configure BERT inside ths function provided by ERNIE.

+---

+### Topic Labeling

+Once your documents have been fitted to your desired model, call `label_topics()`.
+This method walks through every topic-keyword created by BERT and lets you pick an appropriate name for the whole topic.
+Since this algorithm requires the actual judge of a human, ERNIE will prompt you with generated keywords by the model and you can type in the name of your desired topic.
+Topics with the same topic name, will be merged automatically.
+If you cannot create a significant label for some keywords, mark the topic as `spam` to point out its an outlier and should not be used any further.
+Here, we still recommend to do this process twice, as merging and changing topics can only be done by repeating the entire process.
+Hopefully, we will provide a script for doing this in a more convenient fashion in the future.
+Once finished, a `custom_topics.pkl` file will be created serving as a dictionary between the topic-index of BERT and your labels.

+### Topic matching

+Once you are fine with your topic-labels you created execute `match_topics_from_model()`.
+This will translate BERTs indices of topics to your labels and apply it to the original documents.
+Note that this process is of course reversable by just calling `analyse_docs()` again to get back you topic indices or to apply a different set of topics.